 It is a unique fully-accessible camp and retreat center out in the prairies of South Dakota.
 Joy Ranch is located 7 miles northwest of Watertown, South Dakota, situated on a hill overlooking a small lake.

 There are horse stables and corrals.
 There is a real white wooden country church that was moved onto the property that overlooks the lake and prairies.
 In my mind I can visualize families riding in on their wagons to go to worship.
 This is truly a place that people can come and relax and have fun.

-My wife Dee and I had a chance to visit there in October of 2012.
-It opened June 2nd 2012.
 It has totally accessible accommodations.
-We liked the design of it as it looks like a place that could have been built in the 1800′s.
+We liked the design of it as it looks like a place that could have been built in the 1800s.
 We learned that the land was a generous gift from Ms. Joy Nelson who had a dream about a western setting for people to come to enjoy.
 Joy Ranch is now a part of the Lutherans Outdoors in South Dakota.

 To give you a picture in your own mind let me tell you that my wife Dee and I did a walk through.
-It is like the “old western” movie towns with a main street lined with the “bunkhouse” for all the campers, a hotel for families and retreaters, two dining halls (with homemade from scratch meals), the Thirsty Boot Saloon where people can relax and eat snacks, and many gathering and meeting places.
+It is like the old western movie towns with a main street lined with the “bunkhouse” for all the campers, a hotel for families and people on retreats, two dining halls (with homemade from scratch meals), the Thirsty Boot Saloon where people can relax and eat snacks, and many gathering and meeting places.
 We were fascinated at all the beautiful furniture, quilts, photos and old memorabilia.

 As Dee and I walked through some of the 90 acres of land that Joy Nelson donated we were totally amazed.
 From the church to the horse stables and riding arena and down to the lake front where there are canoes, pontoon rides and paddle boats for the enjoyment of everyone.
 There are buggy, pony and trail rides.